hutch2323/CP1895-CourseProject-FlaskWebApplication/README.md

 CP1895 Course Project  -Flask Web Application - Box Hockey Pool

 ## Description:
 This plugin was designed as the course project of CP1895: Advanced Python.
 This Python/Flask application will allow users to select a hockey team based off of "boxes" of options and allow them to see their team's stats as they compare to other user's teams.
+The project also makes use of the NHL API, as it is pinged once daily (using a cron job) to retrieve new player stats and update the team standings page.

 # Download & Installation
 ## Step 1: